wtrocki/ts-client-atlas/client/NetworkPeeringApi.md

 # **createPeeringConnection**
-> CreatePeeringConnection200Response createPeeringConnection(apiAtlasContainerPeerViewRequest)
+> BaseNetworkPeeringConnectionSettings createPeeringConnection(baseNetworkPeeringConnectionSettings)

 Creates one new network peering connection in the specified project.
 Network peering allows multiple cloud-hosted applications to securely connect to the same project.
 To use this resource, the requesting API Key must have the Project Owner role.
-This resource doesn't require the API Key to have an Access List.
 To learn more about considerations and prerequisites, see the Network Peering Documentation.

 ### Example